 Jeremiah 17:9–10 says, “The human heart is the most deceitful of all things, and desperately wicked.
 Who really knows how bad it is?
 But I, the LORD, search all hearts and examine secret motives.
 I give all people their due rewards, according to what their actions deserve.”

-What this means is, as humans our hearts are inclined toward selfishness and sin, and therefore some decisions made with the heart are made with the wrong motives.
+What this means is, as humans our hearts are inclined toward selfishness and sin, and our decisions are made with the wrong motives.
+However, the good news is, God has the power to transform our hearts to make decisions with good and righteous motives.

-Passion is something that burns deep inside your gut, propelling you forward despite whatever you’re feeling in the moment.
+God-given passion is something that burns deep inside a transformed heart, propelling you forward despite whatever you’re feeling in the moment.

-It’s what keeps you going and working hard even when things get tough, even when your heart doesn’t feel like complying.
+It’s what keeps you going even when things get tough, even when you don’t feel like complying.

 I think this quote says it best: